 You can use a sifter or a mesh sieve to sift the powdered sugar directly into the bowl with the heavy cream.

-Getting the Right Amount of Peppermint
+Getting the Perfect Amount of Peppermint

 The amount of peppermint you add to your whipped cream will depend on a couple of factors.